linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 #### About This PC

 1. On the homepage of Control Center, click ![system_info_normal](icon/system_info_normal.svg).
-2. Under **About This PC**, you can view system version, autohrization and hardware information.
+2. Under **About This PC**, you can view system version, authorization and hardware information.
 3. If the system has not been activated, click **Activate** to activate the system.

 #### Edition License